Elbląg – Teutonic Castle

 The construction of a brick castle called Elbing the Teutonic Order began around 1240, a few kilometers below the estuary.
 It was an important route leading to Warmia and Natangia.

 In addition, Elbląg was an ideal port, connected to the Baltic Sea through the Vistula Lagoon and the river.
 The construction was interrupted by the first Prussian uprising in 1242, but the work had to be advanced since the castle was one of the few that withstood the siege.
-In 1246 the first Elbląg commander, Aleksander, was mentioned.
+In 1246 Alexander, the first Elbląg commander (“commendator Elbingensis”) was recorded, in the same year, Elbląg also obtained town charter.
 Construction continued in the years 1248-1260, and finally it was completed only in the fourteenth century.
-The role of the castle grew after placing in it the seat of the land master in 1251, and after the teutonic capital was moved to Malbork, in Elbląg resided, except for the commander, also a great hospitalist.
+The role of the castle raised after the seat of the Land Master in 1251 was placed in it, and after the Teutonic capital was moved to Malbork.
+In Elbląg resided, except for the commander, also an Oberstspittler.
 Also in Elbląg an annual provincial chapter was held.

-The end of the magnificent stronghold, considered the second after Malbork in terms of power, brought the year 1454.
-After a five-day siege, the castle was captured by the Elbląg burghers, who immediately began to demolish the castle, to prevent the Polish king, as a new ruler, to consolidate his power with the use of the post-teutonic fortifications.
-Craft workshops on the southern ward, probably a competition for the town, were also completely demolished.
-For the next hundred years, the castle remained in ruin, and some of its fragments were completely dismantled only at the end of the 18th century.
+The end of the Elbląg castle came with the outbreak of the Thirteen Years’ War in 1454.
+After a five-day siege, the castle was captured by the Elbląg townspeople, who immediately began to demolish it to prevent the Polish king, as the new ruler, from consolidating his power using the post-Teutonic fortifications.
+The craft workshops in the southern outer bailey, which were probably competition for the town, were also completely demolished.
+The northern part of the complex was given to the Order of Bridgettine Sisters, who in 1467 began building a monastery in part of the former castle.
+However, it was not completed and in 1531 the area returned to the town.
+For the next hundred years, the castle remained in ruins, and some of its fragments were completely demolished only at the end of the 18th century.

 Architecture

-The main castle (upper ward) was a four-wing building on the plan of an irregular quadrangle (southern and eastern wings joined at an obtuse angles).
-It is not certain if it was surrounded by a parcham wall, certainly a moat secured it.
-Its dimensions, 65×78 meters, suggest that it was the largest conventual house built in Prussia.
-The inner courtyard was certainly surrounded by cloisters, the existence of the bergfried tower is only a hypothesis.
-In the upper castle there was a chapel of the Holy Cross, apartments of the land master and a commander, refectory, chapter house, dormitory, infirmary, treasury and utility rooms.
-The latter, like in other Teutonic castles, were probably located in the ground floor, and the basements served as warehouses and pantries.
-The representative chambers had to be on the first floor.
-They were certainly richly decorated; next to numerous carvings, glazed bricks and a cornice with floral motifs were discovered.
-Rich decoration and decor emphasized the great importance of the castle in Elbląg as a supra-regional center.
+The seat of the Elbląg Teutonic commandry, i.e. the main part of the castle, was a four-wing structure on an irregular quadrilateral plan (the southern and eastern wings were connected at an obtuse angle).
+It is not certain whether this part, like other Teutonic Knights commandry castles, was surrounded by a parcham outer wall, but the upper ward was certainly protected by a moat.
+Its dimensions of 65 x 78 meters would suggest that it was the largest castle built in Prussia.
+The inner courtyard was certainly surrounded by cloisters, but the existence of the main tower – a bergfried in the south-eastern corner is only a hypothesis.
+The entrance led through the ground floor of the west wing.
+In the upper ward there was a two-aisle chapel of the Holy Cross, apartments of the Land Master and commander, a refectory, a dormitory, a treasury and utility rooms.
+The latter, like in other Teutonic Knights castles, were probably located on the ground floor, while the representative rooms must have been located on the first floor.
+Basements traditionally served as warehouses and pantries.
+The representative and residential chambers and the chapel, like the external facades, were certainly richly decorated, because numerous bas-relief, glazed bricks and a cornice with plant motifs were discovered.
+The rich decoration and design emphasized the great importance of the castle in Elbląg as a supra-regional center.

 Current state